Jack Doohan: 2021: Runner-up to Hauger

-FIA Formula 2 Championship
+FIA Formula 2 (2021–2023)

-2021
+2021: Debut with MP

 Doohan joined MP Motorsport for the final two rounds of the 2021 championship, replacing Richard Verschoor.
 He qualified 16th on his debut in Jeddah, and in the first sprint race, narrowly missed reverse pole by 0.08 seconds.
 In just his second race, Doohan avoided all chaos for his first points in fifth place.
-Doohan qualified a brilliant P2 in the Yas Marina finale.
+Doohan qualified a brilliant second in the Yas Marina finale.
 He once again scored points in the second sprint race, finishing eighth.
 His feature race ended in disappointment, as he spun into the barrier on the opening lap, ending his race.
 Doohan ended his partial F2 campaign 19th place in the standings with eight points.

-2022
+2022: Maiden victories

 Doohan driving the Dallara F2 2018 during the 2022 Spielberg Formula 2 round.

 On 13 December 2021, it was announced that Doohan would join Virtuosi Racing alongside Marino Sato for the 2022 championship.
 His start to the season looked promising, as he would score pole position in the season opener at Bahrain.
 Doohan lacked pace in the sprint race and ended where he started.
 However, a collision with Théo Pourchaire at the pit exit during the feature race broke his front wing, taking the Australian out of the battle for the lead.
 He fell down to last but managed to recover to tenth place.
 Nevertheless, Doohan found positives in his performance, stating that he "[had been] as quick as anyone" during the race.
 Doohan qualified third in Jeddah, but unfortunately was disqualified from qualifying due to a technical infringement.
 He was involved in a race-ending collision with Logan Sargeant in the sprint race, where Doohan hit the back of Sargeant during a safety car restart, receiving a grid drop.
 He made another feature race recovery, finishing ninth.

 Another disastrous round followed at Imola, where he qualified third for the feature race.
 After 11th in the sprint race, he would clash with Dennis Hauger at the start of the feature race, putting him out of the running.
 Nevertheless, the Australian soldiered on, taking another pole position in the fourth round in Barcelona.
 Setting his target towards "[getting] some points on the board" for the feature race, Doohan placed sixth in the sprint race after a good start.
 He would score his first podium of the season on Sunday, ending up second after being overtaken by championship leader Felipe Drugovich in the latter half of the race.
 Doohan qualified fifth in Monaco, but was promoted to third following penalties.
 Following finishing seventh in the sprint race, Doohan missed a second podium after he was jumped by Jüri Vips in the pit stops, settling for fourth place.
 His top 3 qualifying streak ended in Baku, securing only 11th.
 He had another weekend to forget, his sprint race was affected due to a collision, and a penalty for him in the feature race due to contact with Liam Lawson demoted Doohan to P13.